adbar/trafilatura/docs/usage-python.rst

 .. code-block:: python

+    # load sitemaps module
     >>> from trafilatura import sitemaps

+    # automatically find sitemaps by providing the homepage
     >>> mylinks = sitemaps.sitemap_search('https://www.theguardian.com/')

-    # this function also accepts a target_lang argument
+    # the target_lang argument works as explained above
     >>> mylinks = sitemaps.sitemap_search('https://www.un.org/', target_lang='en')

 The links are also seamlessly filtered for patterns given by the user, e.g. using ``https://www.theguardian.com/society`` as argument implies taking all URLs corresponding to the society category.